NVIDIA/Megatron-LM/README.md

 <div align="left">

 # Latest News
-- **[2024/1 Announcement]** Nvidia has productized the core capabilities in **Megatron-LM** into [**Megatron-Core**](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core) in this repository.
-Megatron-Core, a newly released open-source PyTorch-based library, expands upon Megatron-LM's GPU-optimized techniques with more cutting-edge innovations on system-level optimizations, featuring composable and modular APIs.
+- **[2024/1 Announcement]** NVIDIA has released the core capabilities in **Megatron-LM** into [**Megatron-Core**](https://github.com/NVIDIA/Megatron-LM/tree/main/megatron/core) in this repository.
+Megatron-Core expands upon Megatron-LM's GPU-optimized techniques with more cutting-edge innovations on system-level optimizations, featuring composable and modular APIs.
 Explore the [Megatron-Core intro](#megatron-core) for more details.

 # Table of Contents